codeplea/ahocorasickphp/README.md

 A simple benchmarking program is included which compares various alternatives.

-Check for correctness, strpos.
-Regex is broken, but that's the nature of regex.

 ```
 $ php benchmark.php
 Loaded 3000 keywords to search on a text of 19377 characters.